fix temp/rescale command¶

 Like other fixes that perform thermostatting, this fix can be used with compute commands that calculate a temperature after removing a “bias” from the atom velocities.
 E.g. removing the center-of-mass velocity from a group of atoms or only calculating temperature on the x-component of velocity or only calculating temperature for atoms in a geometric region.
 This is not done by default, but only if the fix_modify command is used to assign a temperature compute to this fix that includes such a bias term.
 See the doc pages for individual compute commands to determine which ones include a bias.
 In this case, the thermostat works in the following manner: the current temperature is calculated taking the bias into account, bias is removed from each atom, thermostatting is performed on the remaining thermal degrees of freedom, and the bias is added back in.

 Restart, fix_modify, output, run start/stop, minimize info¶

 This fix writes the cumulative global energy change to binary restart files.
 See the read_restart command for info on how to re-specify a fix in an input script that reads a restart file, so that the fix continues in an uninterrupted fashion.

 The fix_modify temp option is supported by this fix.
 You can use it to assign a temperature compute you have defined to this fix which will be used in its thermostatting procedure, as described above.
 For consistency, the group used by this fix and by the compute should be the same.

 This fix computes a global scalar which can be accessed by various output commands.
-The scalar is the cummulative energy change due to this fix.
-The scalar value calculated by this fix is "extensive".
+The scalar is the same cumulative energy change due to this fix described in the previous paragraph.
+The scalar value calculated by this fix is “extensive”.

 This fix is not invoked during energy minimization.